u-blox/legacy-bmd-programmers/README.md

 same rights as granted to you, namely to use, copy, modify and distribute the Contribution provided to us for any purpose without fee.

-# Rigado Module Programmers
+# u-blox BMD Module Programmers
-Programming for Rigado Modules
+Programming for u-blox BMD Modules

-This repository contains various programming tools for Rigado modules.
+This repository contains various programming tools for u-blox BMD modules.

 ####Programmers:

-* Factory Image Programmers - Return Rigado modules to their factory state.
+* Factory Image Programmers - Return u-blox BMD modules to their factory state.
 * BMD-300 Erase & Recovery - Full erase of the BMD-300 and re-enables the debug interface.

 *A Segger JLink programmer is required to use these utilities.*